ljw1004/vbspec/vb/expressions.md

 > __Annotation__
 > The exact translation between lambda methods and expression trees may not be fixed between versions of the compiler and is beyond the scope of this specification.
 For Microsoft Visual Basic 11.0, all lambda expressions may be converted to expression trees subject to the following restrictions:
 >
-> 1. Only single-line lambda expressions without ByRef parameters may be converted to expression trees- Of the single-line `Sub` lambdas, only invocation statements may be converted to expression trees.
+> 1. Only single-line lambda expressions without ByRef parameters may be converted to expression trees.
+Of the single-line `Sub` lambdas, only invocation statements may be converted to expression trees.
-> 2. Anonymous type expressions cannot be converted to expression trees if an earlier field initializer is used to initialize a subsequent field initializer, e.g- `New With {.a=1, .b=.a}`
+> 2. Anonymous type expressions cannot be converted to expression trees if an earlier field initializer is used to initialize a subsequent field initializer, e.g. `New With {.a=1, .b=.a}`
-> 3. Object initializer expressions cannot be converted to expression trees if a member of the current object being initialized is used in one of the field initializers, e.g- `New C1 With {.a=1, .b=.Method1()}`
+> 3. Object initializer expressions cannot be converted to expression trees if a member of the current object being initialized is used in one of the field initializers, e.g. `New C1 With {.a=1, .b=.Method1()}`
 > 4. Multi-dimensional array creation expressions can only be converted to expression trees if they declare their element type explicitly.
 > 5. Late-binding expressions cannot be converted to expression trees.
-> 6. When a variable or field is passed ByRef to an invocation expression but does not have exactly the same type as the ByRef parameter, or when a property is passed ByRef, normal VB semantics are that a copy of the argument is passed ByRef and its final value is then copied back into the variable or field or property- In expression trees, the copy-back does not happen.
+> 6. When a variable or field is passed ByRef to an invocation expression but does not have exactly the same type as the ByRef parameter, or when a property is passed ByRef, normal VB semantics are that a copy of the argument is passed ByRef and its final value is then copied back into the variable or field or property.
+In expression trees, the copy-back does not happen.
 >
 > All these restrictions apply to nested lambda expressions as well.